isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution90.md

 ---
-title: The power jack provides easy adjustment and fitting of steel pieces into perpendicular arrangement during the construction process in workshop or shipyard.
-This replaces manual adjustments of hammering process, resulting in lesser time and effort required to prepare the steel plates for the welding process.
-Grant support 80% of cost of equipment, up to $15,000 grant
+title: Power Jack for Steel Plates Adjustment (Perpendicular)
 permalink: /productivity-solutions-grant/solutionrepo/solution90
 ---

 ### Description

+The power jack provides easy adjustment and fitting of steel pieces into perpendicular arrangement during the construction process in workshop or shipyard.
+This replaces manual adjustments of hammering process, resulting in lesser time and effort required to prepare the steel plates for the welding process.

+Grant support: 80% of cost of equipment, up to $15,000 grant

 ### Details of Solution